SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning

-The concatenation in Eq.~\eqref{eq:concat} is equivalent to a full OUTER JOIN operation commonly used in databases to merge tables.
-Here, to obtain $\mathcal{Z}_{Q,x}$, if the key $x$ matches one of the node indices in $\mathcal{S}_u,~\forall u \in Q$, then the associated structural features $\mathcal{Z}_{u,x}$ are joined.
-However, na\"ively iterating over all $\mathcal{S}_u, u \in Q$ to retrieve $\mathcal{Z}_{u,x}$ for each node $x\in \mathcal{S}_Q$ is inefficient, as its complexity can be $O(|Q|*|\mathcal{S}_Q|^2)$ for one query $Q$.
-This becomes even more challenging to perform these operations for a large number of queries with sets $\mathcal{S}_u$, $\mathcal{S}_Q$ of varying sizes.
-To tackle this challenge, we design an efficient sparse arithmetic operator \texttt{SpJoin} to perform joins in parallel on the sparse data structure \texttt{SpG}.
-This operator reduces the time complexity per query to $O(|Q|*|\mathcal{S}_Q|)$ by taking advantage of the fact that node indices of $\mathcal{S}_u$ stored in \texttt{SpG} are unique and in order.
-The following uses a query $Q=\{u,v\}$ for demonstration.
+The JOIN operator in databases is used to merge tables and establish connections.
+Concatenation in Eq.~\eqref{eq:concat} requires matching among different node sets with varying sizes and arbitrary node orders, where an outer JOIN is well-suited for this task.
+In this case, the JOIN operator returns associated values from target sets based on node indices as the specified common field, regardless of their existence.
+To obtain $\mathcal{Z}_{Q,x}$, node sets $\{\mathcal{S}_u\}_{u \in Q}$ are treated as tables: if the index of node $x$ matches one of the node indices in $\mathcal{S}_u$ for all $u$ in $Q$, then the associated structural feature $\mathcal{Z}_{u,x}$ is appended; otherwise, the field is filled with zeros.
+However, iterating over all $\mathcal{S}_u$'s to retrieve $\mathcal{Z}_{u,x}$ for each node $x\in \mathcal{S}_Q$ is highly inefficient, as its complexity can be $O(|Q|*|\mathcal{S}_Q|^2)$ per query.
+This becomes even more challenging when performing these operations for massive queries with varying sizes of $\mathcal{S}_u$ and $\mathcal{S}_Q$.

+To tackle this issue, we design an efficient arithmetic operator \texttt{SpJoin} to perform joins on sparse data objects of \texttt{SpG} in parallel.
+This operator reduces the per-query time complexity to $O(|Q|*|\mathcal{S}_Q|)$ by taking advantage of node indices of $\mathcal{S}_u$ stored in \texttt{SpG} are unique and in sorted order.
+The following demonstrates the use of \texttt{SpJoin} for a query $Q=\{u,v\}$.